eo-tools/eozilla/docs/client-cli.md

 * `-c, --config PATH`: Client configuration file.
 * `--help`: Show this message and exit.

+For `auth_type=login`, the configure command performs a login call and stores the returned access token and (if provided) the `refresh_token` in the config file.
+When a refresh token is present, `cuiman` refreshes on HTTP 401 and retries once.

 ## `cuiman list-processes`

 List available processes.